Sidebar Site Navigation

 1200 Introduction of Cultural Anthropology

 Marcel Kornfeld, 2013.
 The First Rocky Mountaineers: Coloradans Before Colorado.
 University of Utah Press, Salt Lake City.
-[ForeWord Reviews, Book of the Year Awards, Science, Finalist]
+[2013 IndieFab Bronze Award Winner for the Rocky Mountains]

 Marcel Kornfeld, George C. Frison, and Mary Lo Larson, 2010, Prehistoric Hunter-Gatherers of the High Plains and Rockies.
 Left Coast Press, Walnut Creek.